-Closely related to Parkinson’s and Alzheimer’s dementia but pathologically different, Lewy body dementia is characterized by neurons that have been destroyed by miniscule clumps or “bodies” of destructive ubiquitin and alpha-synuclein proteins.
-Although physicians can analyze symptoms and examine results of laboratory tests to present a diagnosis of LBD, only an autopsy can provide definite evidence of this kind of dementia.
+Lewy Body dementia is often misdiagnosed, or goes undiagnosed.
+Physicians can analyze symptoms and examine results of laboratory tests.
+These may lead to a diagnosis of LBD.
+Only an autopsy can provide definite evidence of this kind of dementia.

 Who Gets LBD?

-Doctors are not yet sure why some people develop LBD, although several risk factors are suspected of promoting its emergence.
-These include:
+Doctors are not yet sure why some people develop LBD.
+Several risk factors are suspected .

 - Being at least 60 years old